Random dynamics on real and complex projective surfaces: Measure rigidity

 \section{Measure rigidity}

-In view of the results of Sections~\ref{sec:stiffness} and~\ref{sec:parabolic}, it is natural to wonder whether a classification of invariant measures is possible without assuming the existence of parabolic elements in $\Gamma$.
-The results in this section belong to a thread of measure rigidity results starting with Rudolph's theorem \cite{rudolph} on Furstenberg's $\times 2\times 3$ conjecture.
-If $\mu$ is a probability measure on $X$, we denote by $\Aut_\mu(X)$ the group of automorphisms of $X$ preserving $\mu$.
+In view of the results of \begin{vcourte} Section~\ref{sec:stiffness} and~\cite{invariant}, \end{vcourte} \begin{vlongue} Sections~\ref{sec:stiffness} and~\ref{sec:parabolic}, \end{vlongue} it is natural to ask for a classification of invariant measures when $\Gamma$ does not contain parabolic elements. \begin{vlongue} The results in this section belong to a thread of measure rigidity results starting with Rudolph's theorem \cite{rudolph} on Furstenberg's $\times 2\times 3$ conjecture, here in a non-linear and non-commutative setting. \end{vlongue} If $\mu$ is a probability measure on $X$, we denote by $\Aut_\mu(X)$ the group of automorphisms of $X$ preserving $\mu$.

 \begin{thm} Let $f$ be an automorphism of a compact K\"ahler surface $X$, preserving a totally real and real analytic surface $Y\subset X$.
 Let $\mu$ be an ergodic $f$-invariant measure on $Y$ with positive entropy.
-Then \begin{enumerate}[\em (a)] \item either $\mu$ is absolutely continuous with respect to the Lebesgue measure on $Y$; \item or $\Aut_\mu(X)$ is virtually cyclic. \end{enumerate} If in addition the Lyapunov exponents of $f$ with respect to $\mu$ satisfy $\lambda^s(f,\mu)+ \lambda^u(f,\mu) \neq 0$, then case~(a) does not occur, so $\Aut_\mu(X)$ is virtually cyclic. \end{thm}
+Then \begin{enumerate}[\em (a)] \item either $\mu$ is absolutely continuous with respect to the Lebesgue measure on $Y$; \item or $\Aut_\mu(X)$ is virtually cyclic. \end{enumerate} If in addition the Lyapunov exponents of $f$ with respect to $\mu$ satisfy $\lambda^-(f,\mu)+ \lambda^+(f,\mu) \neq 0$, then case~(a) does not occur, so $\Aut_\mu(X)$ is virtually cyclic. \end{thm}

 This result, and its proof, may be viewed as a counterpart, in our setting, to Theorems 5.1 and 5.3 of \cite{br}; again the possibility of invariant line fields is ruled out by using the complex structure.
 As before the typical case to keep in mind is when $X$ is a projective surface defined over $\R$ and $Y=X(\R)$.
 Observe that by ergodicity, if $f$ preserves a smooth volume $\vol_Y$, then in case (a) $\mu$ will be the restriction of $\vol_Y$ to an $\Aut_\mu(X)$-invariant Borel set of positive volume.